Abortion-rights groups outspend opponents by more than 6 to 1 in ballot measure campaigns

 Liberal groups, including those that aren't required to report who their donors are, are far more active in the campaigns than their anti-abortion counterparts.

-The Fairness Project, which promotes progressive ballot measures, has pledged $30 million for this year’s abortion amendments.
-So far, $10 million in its contributions have shown up in campaign finance reports.
+The Fairness Project, which promotes progressive ballot measures, has contributed more than $30 million to abortion amendment campaigns since last year.

 Several other abortion-rights groups have contributed $5 million or more.
 No single entity on the anti-abortion side has reported giving that much.

-Note: This story was first published Oct.
-30, 2024.
-It was updated Oct.
-31, 2024 to correct that The Fairness Project has given more than $30 million to abortion amendment campaigns since last year, not $10 million.